flet-dev/website/blog/2025-06-25-introducing-flet-1-0-alpha.md

 #### Event handlers without `e`

-Simple event handlers can now omit `e` parameter, for example both of these work:
+Event handlers can now omit `e` parameter, for example both of these work:

 ```py
 button_1.on_click = lambda: print("Clicked!")